makehumancommunity/makehuman-static-website/content/MPFB/Docs/Assets/creating_a_target.md

 When satisfied, click "save as file" -> "save target".
 In the file dialog, find your user data.
 You can now opt to either save the target in a category under "targets", in which case it will appear in that category on the modeling tab.
-However, to not pollute these sections, you can save it under "data/custom" to use the separate category "custom targets":
+However, to not pollute these sections, you can save it under "data/custom" to use the separate category "custom targets".
+If the directory "custom" does not exist, then create it.

 ![save](maketarget_save.png)